Your Choice Matters: A Comprehensive Guide On Some Essential Skateboarding Gear

 • Don’t forget to grip your board – feel it, make sure it doesn’t slip in your hands.

-A good one is constructed of 7-ply Canadian Rock Maple.
+A good one is constructed of a 7-ply Canadian Rock Maple.
 It is that simple.
 If you are looking at a skateboard and it is made of something else, or the seller cannot tell you what it is made out of, STEER CLEAR.
-Some cheap boards can be made of lower-quality materials such as plastic, balsa wood, and pine.
+Some cheap skateboards can be made of lower-quality materials such as plastic, balsa wood, and pine.

 What Is A Normal Skateboard?